mine2chow/JSON-Helper/README.md

 Privide a hover popup window to show the call path for the key it focuses.

+- You can customize the JSON object name by changing property "jsonHelper.object.name"
+- "jsonObj" is the default value

 >Note: Only works for pure ".json" files

 [View the code](https://github.com/mine2chow/JSON-Helper)